marcglasberg/animated_size_and_fade/README.md

 ### Size and Fade

-The `AnimatedSizeAndFade` widget does a fade and size transition between a "new" widget and an "old" widget previously set as a child.
-The "old" and the "new" children must have the same width, but can have different heights, and you **don't need to know** their sizes in advance.
+To do a fade and size transition when you change the `child` widget, the "old" and the "new" child must have the same width, but can have different heights, and you **don't need to know** their sizes in advance.

 You can also define a duration and curve for both the fade and the size, separately.